 Among other things, I believe…

-• That the political process in the U.S. has been the servant of special interests since the early 20th century, when Walter Lippmann and his Creel Commission cronies brought into being the ideas of public relations and “professional” journalism.
+• That the political process in the U.S. has been the servant of special interests since the early 20th century, when Walter Lippmann, Edward Bernays, and their Creel Commission cronies brought into being the ideas of public relations and “professional” journalism.

-• That Lippmann’s manufacture of consent is at the root of much of what’s wrong with our culture in the 21st century, including the intellectual dishonesty known as political correctness.
+• That Bernays’ The Engineering of Consent is at the root of much of what’s wrong with our culture in the 21st century, including the intellectual dishonesty known as political correctness.

-• That citizen media, in the form of bloggers and blogging, offers hope and an alternative to the false journalism hegemony that has destroyed the public trust.
+• That citizen media, in the form of bloggers and blogging, offers hope and an alternative to the false journalism hegemony of objectivity that has destroyed the public trust.

 • That we are in the midst of a cultural change of eonian proportions wherein people are increasingly masters of their own ship, and that the disruptive innovations threatening the status quo are driven by this demand.
 I call this change Postmodernism, while understanding that the term has different meanings to different people.
 My interpretation is simple and practical.
 The modern era, with its emphasis on logic and reason, is giving way to a new era that I call “The Age of Participation.”

 Premodernism: “I believe, therefore I understand.

 Modernism: “I think and reason, therefore I understand.

 Second Gutenberg moment (Internet)

 • That mass marketing is dead or dying, and that attempts to resuscitate or rescue it are self-defeating.

 • That transparency is the new paradigm for marketing conversations.